 The diverse inkjet industry prints on a wide range of substrates, such as paper, polymers, metals, etc., using a broad range of printing technologies.
-Wide variations exist between printers in their waste management practices and the amounts of waste they send to landfills.
+Wide variations exist between printers’ waste management practices and the amounts of waste they send to landfills.

 For example, bulk supply systems eliminate cartridge disposal.